 We also value and celebrate national events, Remembrance Day, National Others Week.
-We work with our local PCC and have links to our local church, St Andrews, Blacklands.
+We work with our local PCC and have links to our local church, Christ Church, Blacklands.

 Furthermore, children learn about being part of Britain from different specific perspectives within their curriculum topics, for example:

 - Geography: where we ensure that children have a better understanding of what Britain is, learning more about its capital cities and counties, its rivers and mountains, where Britain is in relation to the rest of Europe and other countries in the world.